 In 2016, Basel Khraiwesh, Senior Research Scientist, spoke at The German International School Career Day about his career path as a research scientist and his passion for molecular biology.

-The Center for Genomics and Systems Biology hosted high school students from Glenelg and International Community School in 2015, and Al Nahda High School in 2016.
+In 2015 the Center for Genomics and Systems Biology hosted high school students from Glenelg and International Community School.
 The A- and AS-level biology students had the opportunity to work at the CGSB fly room under the supervision of Justin Blau.
 Students were able to set up a circadian behavioral experiment and analyze their data.
-They also participated in a tour of the Experimental Research Building and were very enthused about science and NYUAD.
+They also participated in an Experimental Research Building tour and were enthused about science and NYUAD.